 An earthquake insurance policy covers home repairs needed due to earthquake damage.
 It may also cover other structures not attached to your house, like a garage, and will cover personal property from damages directly caused by an earthquake.
 It might cover increased costs of repair to meet current building codes, and costs to stabilize the land beneath your home.
 It pays extra living expenses while your home is under repair, and covers the cost of debris removal.

-Earthquake insurance doesn’t protect your home against fire, even if the blaze was caused by the earthquake.
+Earthquake insurance doesn’t protect your home against fire even if the blaze was caused by the earthquake.
 Your standard homeowners policy covers that.
-An earthquake policy typically does not cover damage to your lot or land, such as sinkholes, though if the policy includes “Engineering Costs” coverage it could pay at least part of the cost of stabilizing the land that supports your home.
+An earthquake policy typically does not cover damage to your lot or land such as sinkholes.
+If the policy includes “Engineering Costs” coverage it could pay at least part of the cost of stabilizing the land that supports your home.
 Earthquake insurance also does not protect your vehicles, even if damaged by your garage’s collapse (though your auto insurance policy might protect you); it doesn’t cover the cost of external water damage (you’ll need flood insurance for that); and some insurance companies do not cover the replacement of masonry veneer – brick, rock or stone that covers the outside of your home.

 If you have or are considering an earthquake insurance policy, ask your agent to very clearly explain what will and won’t be covered.